unitybirb/Leverless-BongoCat/README.md

 - **OBS Integration**: Designed to work seamlessly as a browser source in OBS
 - **Responsive Design**: Adapts to different screen sizes and aspect ratios
 - **Configurable**: Save and load calibration settings
+- **Auto-Hide Interface**: Config buttons automatically fade out after 5 seconds of inactivity for a cleaner interface

 ## File Structure